CIJones96/data-science-learning/courses/ibm-data-science/README.md

 -  Defining Data Science and What Data Scientists Do

 ### In Progress 🔄
--  Data Science Topics
+-  Applications and Careers in Data Science

 ### Upcoming 📋
-- Applications and Careers in Data Science
+- Data Literacy for Data Science